AmericanMedicalAssociation/AMA-style-guide/styleguide/docs/code_conventions.md

 #### Basics

+The style guide uses two primary methods for applying a [CSS Grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout): 1) using our custom `.grid` and `.col-width-x` classes or 2) using the sass mixins `grid()` and `grid__unit--cols(x)`.

+Under the hood, both the `.grid` class and the `@grid` mixin leverage [sass-grid](https://github.com/digitaledgeit/sass-grid), which is a very lightweight, flexbox-based grid system.
+Flexbox enables us to created nested, responsive grids and gives us a great deal of control over our grid elements. the `sass-grid` library makes using flexbox simple, while also allowing for graceful degradation where flexbox is not supported.
+When we use the classes versus using the mixins depends on the specific needs of the pattern you are creating.

+#### Choosing the right method

+##### Class Method

-To use columns to control a template or organism's structure, start by adding an element with a `.grid` or `.container-with-grid` class (we'll get to the difference a little later).
+The class method is the preferred method for adding columns to control a template or organism's structure.
+Start by adding an element with a `.grid` or `.container-with-grid` class (we'll get to the difference a little later).
 This grid instantiates a flexbox wrapper for descendant elements.

 Then add elements with `.col-width-x` classes, where 'x' should be replaced by the number of columns you want the element to span.
 We use a 12 column grid, so for any given `.grid` container, make sure that the `.col-width-x` numbers add up to a total of 12.